UCLALibrary/ideptoolkit/terms.md

 It is preferred to take the creator or contributor's name from a standard naming authority file.
 For IDEP collections, the preferred authority is the [Virtual International Authority File](https://viaf.org) (VIAF).
 If the name is not found in VIAF, other authority files, such as the Library of Congress Name Authority File (LCNAF), Union List of Artists’ Names (ULAN), or another national authority can be used.
 If a name does not appear in an authority file, you may establish it in the spreadsheet using the form `LASTname, FIRSTname`.

 In the **Authority** column, indicate the code for the authority source from which the name was taken (VIAF, LCNAF, ULAN, etc.).
-If the name does not appear in an authority file, the source code should be "**local**".
+If the name does not appear in an authority file, the source code should be "**local**."

 In the case of multiple creators and/or contributors (of the same type), enter each name separated by `/` in the cell.
 For multiple contributor types (1 editor, 1 translator), enter the names into separate CONTRIBUTOR columns.
 Contributor columns must be qualified to indicate the role played (i.e. publisher, editor, etc.).
 There are a few options available in the template pull-down menu.
 If these do not accurately reflect the role, you may consult the [MARC Code List: Relator codes](https://www.loc.gov/marc/relators/relaterm.html) or the [ULAN role table](http://www.getty.edu/vow/ULANRolePopup).